 Worimi Conservation Lands feature Australia’s largest sand dune system and are home to NSW’s longest beach.
 Quad biking and sand boarding are among thrilling activities to enjoy here, while photographers could spend all day composing pretty pics.
 Definitely one of the best things to do in Port Stephens.

 Gripping yarns from the past abound within these walls, or what’s left of them.
 While the gaol has been reduced to ruins, guided tours breathe life into its history and cover such themes as its role as an internment camp during World War I. As a bonus, the coastal vistas from here are spectacular.

 Just south of Coffs Harbour is one of the prettiest golf courses imaginable.
 Bonville Golf Resort is often likened to having a hit in a national park with lush fairways flanked by towering trees, while wildlife and bird species abound.
-Best of all, it’s easily accessible for the average golfer and won’t blow your entire holiday budget.
+Best of all, it’s easily accessible for the average golfer and a round won’t blow your entire holiday budget.

 This wildlife hospital is committed to conserving koalas, so a visit here is rewarding.
 Guided tours are full of interest, and of course there are plenty of opportunities to spot these cuddly creatures.
 Entry is free but a donation is always appreciated.

 Brilliant beaches abound along the NSW north coast, and each warrants mention.
 We’re paying particular attention to Black Head Beach for its easily accessed ocean baths and are throwing in bonus points for the area’s beautiful backdrop of Norfolk pines.

 Nearby park: BIG4 Happy Hallidays, Hallidays Point.